Bonf6059/-ISA-Adaptive-Storage-Medieval-Module/README.md

 # -ISA-Adaptive-Storage-Medieval-Module

-Update of the original mod from Soul and BBradon with some addons to increase compatibility to my mod series [ISA]
+Update of the original mod from Soul and Bbradson with some addons to increase compatibility to my mod series [ISA]

 # Ideas for possible next updates